kimi393/pygame/README.md

 # Pygame Character Runner

-A simple pygame application featuring a blue character that can run and jump on a green plane with a white background.
+A simple pygame application featuring yoshi that can run and jump on a green plane with a white background.

 ## Features

--   Blue rectangular character that can move and jump
+-   Yoshi character that can move and jump
 -   Green ground plane at the bottom of the screen
 -   White background
 -   Smooth character movement with gravity physics